yogeshhk/Publications/README_VisualSummary.md

 - Portrait mode like info-graphics, colorful
 - Authors' cartoons at top and my email below
 - Scan, upload to github, get permlink for addition to video comments
-- LinkedIn article w my witty title, nature pixabay, explanations, scan and refs
+- Medium article w my witty title, nature pixabay-Unsplash, text-summary as initial content, scan and refs
-- Share it as a LinkedIn post with hashtags, @ handles for refs & source authors
+- Share the medium article in LinkedIn post with some intro, hashtags, @ handles for refs & source authors

 Although extremely convenient for editing, storing and sharing, avoiding digital sketchnotes for now.
 So no Ipad Pro with an Apple pen.
 Wish to keep it analog.